oscarbastoscorella/carousel/README.md

-# Creating a Carousel from scratch
+# Create a React Carousel from scratch

 ## Getting Started